glacials/twos.dev/src/cold/apple.md

 whether enough is [still in question](#maps)).

 Google's reputation for killing products causes a negative feedback loop.
-When Google releases a product that relies on market buy-in -- say, a watch OS (needs app developer buy-in) or a chat app (needs consumer buy-in) -- it's an uphill battle to get the market on board, because it knows Google may turn around and kill the product anyway.
+When Google releases a product that relies on market buy-in---say, a watch OS (needs app developer buy-in) or a chat app (needs consumer buy-in)---it's an uphill battle to get the market on board, because it knows Google may turn around and kill the product anyway.
 This lack of buy-in seals the product's fate, and it goes to the graveyard.

 In contrast, Apple's reputation for _not_ killing products causes the market to embrace it with open arms, kicking off a positive feedback loop that ensures its